 Antelope Canyon can only be visited on a tour.
 There are several companies offering tours into the canyon.
 The general tour lasts one hour.

-It costs $50 per person for this tour, plus taxes, service charges, and an additional $8 for the Navajo Park Permit Fee.
-Your grand total for an adult is $64.66.
+It costs $55 per person for this tour, plus taxes, service charges, and an additional $8 for the Navajo Park Permit Fee.

 There are two tour companies that run tours into Lower Antelope Canyon: Ken’s Tours and Dixie Ellis’ Tours.
 We chose Ken’s Tours.
 Both companies run tours every 30 minutes, with approximately 10 to 15 people per group.
 That is 30 people every 30 minutes and the canyon can fill up fast.
 Even if you reserve a 1 pm time slot, your tour group could end up waiting in line to enter the canyon, especially during the peak summer months.